 Digital Object Identifier (DOI)

 Agnihotri, Shruti P.; Dang, Xin; Carter, Jonathan L.; Fife, Terry D.; Bord, Evelyn; Batson, Stephanie; and Koralnik, Igor J., "JCV GCN in a Natalizumab-Treated MS Patient is Associated With Mutations of the VP1 Capsid Gene" (2014).
-Neurology Articles.
+Neurology.
 68.